woodwindscott/book-search/README.md

 2. Similarly, to group books by category would be nice.
 Either with the data provided by the Google Books API or custom categories designed by the user.

+3. Additionally, I think there is some room to be able to clean up the routing file structure.
+Currently, it goes through too many levels and the same result could be achieved with less code and fewer files.